 The list of measures offered is derived from the Department of Commerce's Weatherization Manual.
-To guide the agency toward projects that are most beneficial for the Company's energy efficiency efforts, in most cases an "Approved" list of measures is provided that allows for full reimbursement of those that in most cases have a Total Resource Cost (TRC) of 1 or better.
-For efficiency measures with a TRC less than 1, a "Rebate" that is equal to the Company's avoided cost of energy is provided as the reimbursement to the Agency.
+To guide the agency toward projects that are most beneficial for the Company's energy efficiency efforts, an "Approved" list of measures is provided that allows for full reimbursement.
+Measures reimbursed at 100% have a Total Resource Cost (TRC) of 1.0 or better.
+Per WAC 480-109-100(10)(a), measures identified through the priority list in the Weatherization Manual are considered cost-effective.
+For efficiency measures with a TRC less than 1.0 and not included on the priority list, a "Rebate" that is equal to the Company's avoided cost of energy is provided as the reimbursement to the Agency.

 Both the "Approved" and "Rebate" lists are made available to the agencies during the contracting process so they are aware of the eligible measures and the designated amounts if applicable.
 Should the Agency have an efficiency opportunity that is not on the "Rebate" list, the Company will review each project individually to determine an appropriate funding amount.
-The agencies may choose to utilize their Health and human safety allotment towards covering the full cost of the "Rebate" measure if they do not have other funding sources to fill in the difference.
-In

-2018 some measures, particularly weatherization, have decreased TRC ratios below 1.0, however, most are included on the Weatherization Manual priority list and therefore reimbursed at 100%.
+The agencies may choose to utilize their Health and Human Safety allotment towards covering the full cost of the "Rebate" measure if they do not have other funding sources to fill in the difference.
+In 2018 some measures, particularly weatherization, have decreased TRCs below 1.0, however, most are included on the Weatherization Manual priority list and therefore reimbursed at 100%.

-The Company is aware that there is concern about declining participation in Low-Income programs but we believe that this has been primarily driven by higher costs per weatherized household over the same fixed amount of Low-Income funds available.
+The Company is aware that there is concern about declining participation in Low-Income programs, however, we believe that this has been primarily driven by higher costs per weatherized household over the same fixed amount of Low-Income funds available.
 An actual participant goal would be difficult to determine given that the number of treated homes depends upon the depth and cost of weatherization required by the participating homes as well as the other non-utility funds available to the CAP agencies in any given year.